akhealth/EIS-Modernization/procurement-strategy.md

-# EIS-R Procurement Strategy
+# EIS-M Procurement Strategy

 ## Modular Procurement Overview

 Modular procurement is an acquisition strategy that breaks up large, complex procurements into multiple, tightly-scoped projects to implement technology systems in successive, interoperable increments.
 It is an approach that can help reduce vendor lock in, mitigate risk, and encourage the delivery of working software to users more rapidly.

-The Alaska EIS-R project will employ a modular procurement strategy to modernize, and eventually replace, the state's existing public benefit eligibility systems.
-To support this work, the product team has endorsed a number of principles to guide future [procurements](https://github.com/AlaskaDHSS/RFP-Search-Unification).
+The Alaska EIS-M project will employ a modular procurement strategy to modernize, and eventually replace, the state's existing public benefit eligibility systems.
+To support this work, the product team has endorsed a number of principles to guide future procurements.

 ## Modular Procurement Principles